jasper-perf/ace/docs/inclusivepublishing/src/ace-start.md

 $ ace ~/Documents/moby-dick.epub
 ```

-The above command will run the automated accessibility tests on the EPUB document and output the results in the shell.
+The above command will run the automated accessibility tests on the EPUB document and output the results in the terminal window.

 ### Storing the results

-You can specify the directory for Ace to store its output with the `--outputdir` option.
+You can specify the directory for Ace to store its output with the `--outdir` option.
 For example:

 ```
-$ ace --outputdir ~/Documents/moby-dick-report ~/Documents/moby-dick.epub
+$ ace --outdir ~/Documents/moby-dick-report ~/Documents/moby-dick.epub
 ```

-_Note that if you do not specify a directory with `--outputdir`, no reports get saved.
-You would only see output in the shell._
+_Note that if you do not specify a directory with `--outdir`, no reports get saved.
+You would only see output in the terminal window._

 If the specified directory does not exist, it will be created.
 In this example, two versions of the results report will be found under the `~/Documents/moby-dick-report` directory: